JakeWnuk/ptt/README.md

- `ptt` or Password Transformation Tool is a multi-tool for working with text for password cracking.
-It can be used to transform text in a variety of ways for password cracking.
+ `ptt` or Password Transformation Tool is a multi-tool for working with files, URLs, and standard input for password cracking.

+## Features:
+- Transform input strings with various modes.
+- Creates `Hashcat` rules and masks from input strings.
+- Transforms input strings with a variety of functions for password cracking.
+- Accepts input from standard input, files, and URLs.
+- Works with multiple files and URLs for input and transformations.
+- All transformations support multibyte characters.

 ```
 $ ptt -h